 If your child is identified as not making progress, or there are concerns regarding wellbeing, the school will set up a meeting to discuss this with you in more detail and to:

-Heads of House meet the SENCo and Pastoral Team each month to discuss strategies to support students who are concerning us.
+Heads of House meet the SENDCo and Pastoral Team periodically to discuss strategies to support students who are concerning us.

 Assessment includes looking at subject levels, Cognitive Ability Tests and Literacy Tests as general screening tools for all students.